Is there any topic more likely to cause an argument between you and your partner than money?

 Stick to the “Recommended” tab to be safe.

-If you suspect certain foods trigger your symptoms, then a tracking app can be your best friend.
+If you suspect certain foods trigger your symptoms, then a tracking app can double as your allergy journal.

-Record what you eat (and when) and also any symptoms you experience.
+It allows you to record what you eat (and when) and also track any symptoms you experience.
 If you consistently note the same signs after eating specific foods, then follow up with a doctor for further allergy testing.

 This allergy app bills itself as “your personal diary for keeping track of your food and symptoms.”
 If you accidentally miss tracking a meal, you’ll receive a reminder notification.
 Foody features predictive text, so you don’t have to keep re-typing the same foods in your diary.